limepepper/raspberry-pi-factory-reset/README.md

 `factory_reset` command, which can be used in a running system to reset it back to a fresh installation.

+Download an image from the [releases](https://github.com/limepepper/raspberry-pi-factory-reset/releases) section and flash it to an sdcard.
+You generally want at least 32GB card, but you might be able to get away with 16GB.

 Its mostly useful for testing automated deployments of software to raspberry pi and will delete any data off the root partition during restoration.